OP-TED/eForms-SDK/README.md

 This project aims to provide the necessary tools for being able to build valid eForms notices.
 It is composed of the following:
+- `codelists`: This folder contains the codelists used in eForms notices, as [Genericode files](https://docs.oasis-open.org/codelist/genericode/doc/oasis-code-list-representation-genericode.html).
 - `schemas`: This folder contains a provisional release of the schemas.
 There are based on Pre-Award document types of the [UBL 2.3 standard](https://docs.oasis-open.org/ubl/UBL-2.3.html).
 The adopted approach is to keep the whole set of UBL elements but only support the use of a subset.
 It provides the advantage of having the rules outside of the schema.
 Adding extra fields for which a UBL element already exists will not require the definition of a new schema.
 - `schematrons`: This folder contains Schematron rules which are used to check the validity of notices as per the eForms regulation.
 Any kind of rule or constraint is implemented in Schematron.